pcardotatgit/Extended_TID_version_2/README.md

 The result of this operation is the storage of the clean feed into 3 SQLI Tables.
 One for each kind of observables.
 Observables are de duplicated into the tables.

+This script is the core of the application.
+This is this script which update the output feeds.

+You will have to run it regularly ( once a day for example ).
+And the best to do so is to create a batch and add this batch to the CRON JOB list.

 ### 5- Expose the feeds.

 This is the last step.
 You must do it in order to update the feeds exposed to FMC.

 You can you 2 scripts for this :

-	- #python 4_expose_feeds_option-1.py :  Which generate into the ./clean_feeds directory 3 singles files.
+	#python 4_expose_feeds_option-1.py :  Which generate into the ./clean_feeds directory 3 singles files.
 One for Each Kind of Feeds
-	- #python 5_expose_feeds_option-2.py :  Which generate into the ./clean_feeds directory several files with a max size equal to 490KB max.
+	#python 5_expose_feeds_option-2.py :  Which generate into the ./clean_feeds directory several files with a max size equal to 490KB max.
 Need for FMC

+The chosen script must be runt just after the 3_download_public_feeds.py in order to make feed updates available for FMC.

-### 6 - And Of course don't forget to start the web server
+### 6- And Of course don't forget to start the web server

-Run the <b>start_web_server.py</b> script located at the root of the ETID directory.
+Run the <u>start_web_server.py</u> script located at the root of the ETID directory.

 The server listen on port 8888

 Feeds are exposed at :  <b>http:// { ETID IP Address } /clean_feeds/{feed name }</b>

+### 7- Automate Feeds updates

+A good practice would be to update de the feeds periodically.
+Once a day would a good frequency.

+To do so create a bash named : feed_update.sh into the Extended_TID_version_2 directory

+	#!/bin/bash
+	./ { path_to_etid }/Extended_TID_version_2/python 3_download_public_feeds.py
+	./ { path_to_etid }/Extended_TID_version_2/python 5_expose_feeds_option-2.py

+Make it executable

+	chmod 777 ./{ path_to_etid }/Extended_TID_version_2/feed_update.sh

+And then add a daily CRON job

+	$ crontab -e

+Add the following instruction

+	@daily /{ path_to_etid }/Extended_TID_version_2/feed_update.sh

 That's it !